-The COLU, unless previously disabled by means of Craft provisioning, periodically attempts to power up the RT by applying +130 Vdc with respect to ground to the HDSL pair.
+The COLU, unless previously disabled by means of Craft provisioning, periodically attempts to power up the RT by applying +/-130 Vdc to the HDSL pair.
 The COLU also initiates a start-up after a momentary short has been applied to the HDSL pair.
 The COLU responds with start-up voltage 3 seconds after removal of the short.